 Any extras you’re offered up in the back office, including maintenance and service packages, protection plans, and extended warranties, should be negotiated.
 Discuss the price, length of time on some of these plans, and if you can purchase some separately so as to keep cost as low as possible.

-Now go and get a great deal on your favorite car!
+Now go and get a great deal on your favorite car, and don’t forget to register your car online!